 Oshun Health’s Curcumin Boost contains piperine and uses our trademarked liposomal absorption system (fulvisomes) to increase absorption.
 This makes the product so absorbable that doses higher than 50mg should be taken with caution given that curcumin has a significant impact on blood sugar levels (lowers it) and certain medications (anticoagulants for instance).

-*Note: An emulsion (mixture of two or more liquids that normally don’t mix, for instance water and oil) is not the same as liposomal encapsulation and there is no evidence to prove that mixing oil with curcumin in an emulsion increases its absorption.
+*Note: An emulsion (mixture of two or more liquids that normally don’t mix, for instance vinegar and oil) is not the same as liposomal encapsulation.
+Emulsions are cheaper and easier to make than liposomes but will not provide the absorption that liposomes do.